-Anti-corruption protesters take to Moscow streets
+Kremlin critic detained in tense anti-corruption protests

 - Protests come in wake of killing of a vocal Putin critic in Ukraine

-Moscow, Russia (CNN)Protesters took to the streets in Moscow on Sunday, answering calls from a prominent opposition figure to hold anti-corruption demonstrations across Russia.
+The protest in Moscow grew increasingly tense as the day progressed.
+More than 100 people had been arrested as of late Sunday afternoon, Russian state-run news agency Tass reported.

+The protest drew a massive police presence, with riot officers flanking crowds while plainclothes officers moved among the demonstrators.
+Police asked those on the streets to move on, and told them the protest is unsanctioned.

-Organizers said demonstrations were planned in 100 cities across the country.
+Similar demonstrations were planned in 100 cities across Russia on Sunday, according to organizers.

+Navalny praised turnouts to the protests in early-morning tweets.
+"Far East started fine," he tweeted, referring to a photo of protesters gathering in the city of Vladivostok, located on Russia's far eastern coast.
+Navalny also shared photos and tweets from various parts of the country.

 The protests are part of a campaign called "He is not your Dimon," using the diminutive form of the Russian name Dmitry to refer to Prime Minister Dmitry Medvedev.

-Prominent opposition figure Alexey Navalny has accused Medvedev of amassing a global property empire through various forms of corruption.
+Navalny has accused Medvedev of amassing a global property empire through various forms of corruption.

-Medvedev's spokeswoman Natalya Timakova told state-run news agency RIA Novosti, "it is pointless to comment on the propagandistic outbursts of a convicted opposition figure, who has already announced he is running some kind of election campaign and fighting against the authorities."
-Kremlin spokesman Dmitry Peskov called the report "not the first creative effort from this well-known convicted citizen," according to Russia state news agency TASS.
+Medvedev's spokeswoman Natalya Timakova told state-run news agency RIA Novosti, "It is pointless to comment on the propagandistic outbursts of a convicted opposition figure, who has already announced he is running some kind of election campaign and fighting against the authorities."
+Kremlin spokesman Dmitry Peskov called the report "not the first creative effort from this well-known convicted citizen," according to Tass.

 Moscow protest in sight of Kremlin

-The protest in Moscow is taking place on Tverskaya Street, one of the city's main arteries that starts at the Kremlin walls.
-More than five thousand people registered to attend on the event's Facebook page.
+Protesters in Moscow walked along Tverskaya Street, one of the city's main arteries that starts at the Kremlin walls.
+More than 5,000 people registered to attend on the event's Facebook page.

 The Moscow police department put out a statement Thursday urging people not to attend, calling it illegal and warning of a high risk of "provocative acts, designed to violate public order."
 Police said the organizers of the event were offered an alternative location but declined.
 The Kremlin said Friday the event was "illegal" and a "provocation."